ujesh-sakariya/local-deep-research/docs/developing.md

 pdm install --no-self
 ```

 You can run a command in the environment by prefixing it with `pdm run`.
+You
+can also activate the environment with `pdm venv activate`.

 ## Setting up Pre-Commit Hooks